People feared trapped in rubble after service station blast in Ireland

 “What looked like local farmers’ tractors were helping to dig out the rubble.”

+Ambulances and fire crews from across the border in Northern Ireland have deployed to the area to assist with the emergency response.

+A local hotel stopped taking bookings from members of the public to ensure all spare rooms were held for first responders.

-Mr Doherty said it was after 3pm when the “devastating”, “massive” explosion took place that could be heard from miles around.
+Mr Doherty said it was after 3pm when the “devastating” and “massive” explosion took place that could be heard from miles around.

 “This is something that’s your worst nightmare.
 This is a quiet village, a very close-knit village, this is the only shop in the town,” he told RTE news.